-- Eliminating engine repowers as an option; - Requiring that replacement trucks in the Fleet Modernization option comply with 2007 heavyduty diesel vehicle emission standards - Incorporate updates to the inspection, survey and audit procedures; and - Increase funding by 10% for vehicles that meet the U.S. Environmental Protection Agency SmartWay truck certification standards.
+In October 2007 revisions and updates to the SECAT Program included, eliminating engine repowers as an option, requiring that replacement trucks in the Fleet Modernization option comply with 2007 heavyduty diesel vehicle emission standards, incorporating updates to the inspection, survey and audit procedures, and increasing funding by 10% for vehicles that meet the U.S. Environmental Protection Agency SmartWay truck certification standards.